As we heard the gunshot sounds and woke up, I knew a terrible day was coming.

 My mother was shocked and could not believe that we had to leave the village as soon as possible.
 She was screaming: “Hurry up!
 Let’s go, or we will be captured!”

 We were all shocked and were not able to even think.
 So some of us quickly got in the car, but others were left.
 At that moment, I was imagining what if ISIS captured us.
 Or thinking about my brother, who was not able to come with us because the car was small and we were more than fifteen people.
-I was also thinking about ISIS violations that I had watched on TV, and I was sure that we would be treated the same way, and even worse.
+I was also thinking about ISIS violence that I had watched on TV, and I was sure we would be treated the same way, and even worse.

 The roads were all crowded with people and vehicles.
 My father left us somewhere around the village and went back to bring those who were left at home.
 I was just running through unknown routes.
-My eyes were full of tears and I was hardly breathing, while I was looking behind to see if my father’s car was coming.
+My eyes were full of tears and I was hardly breathing, while I looked behind to see if my father’s car was coming.

 Eventually, we all reached an abandoned village close to the Sinjar Mountain.
 We stopped there to take a rest and eat something, because it was lunch time.
 But ISIS was expanding their control, and they eventually arrived at that village as well.